christophrunkel/cri_datawrapper/README.md

 **Bugfixes**: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
 We're going to accept only bugfixes if we can reproduce the issue.

+**Thanks**: To the maker of ayacoo_soundcloud  - Guido Schmechel - your code has been a great template to build upon.